Tax Increment Financing

 Tax increment financing, often called TIF, is a financial tool cities may use to assist development, which otherwise would not occur but for the use of tax increment assistance.
 The purpose of TIF is to create jobs, provide affordable housing, redevelop declining areas or clean up environmentally contaminated sites.

-TIF may also be used to finance public infrastructure--such as streets, sewer, water or parking facilities--that is related to the development.
-In some cases, the developer would be required to pay for this infrastructure though special assessments or other charges.
-In other cases, all taxpayers would pay though general city taxes.
+TIF may also be used to finance public infrastructure—such as streets, sewer, water or parking facilities—that is related to the development.
+In some cases, the developer would be required to pay for this infrastructure through special assessments or other charges.
+In other cases, all taxpayers would pay through general city taxes.

 How does TIF work?